Thomas Muir of Huntershill: Revolution in France

-The Edinburgh Convention and the United Irish address
+Edinburgh Convention and United Irish address

 Muir returned to Scotland on 23 August 1792.
 At the beginning of October he helped form Glasgow Society of Friends of the People and undertook a propaganda tour of Stirlingshire, Dunbartonshire, and Renfrewshire from which emerged new societies in Kirkintilloch, Birdston, Lennoxtown, Campsie and Paisley.
 On 21 November, Muir, having been elected vice-president of the movement at the Edinburgh monthly meeting, called for a General Convention of the popular reform societies in Great Britain to be held there in December.

 On 8 December, as the first of the delegates were arriving in the capital, an Address of Fraternity from the United Irishmen arrived at Muir's lodgings in Carrubers Close.
 Drawn up by William Drennan, its appeal to the republican and independent spirit of the Scottish people were entirely to Muir's satisfaction.
 However, he appears to have unwisely circulated a copy of it among the delegates prior to the first sitting of the convention.
 Although "there was much in the address that was attractive to the delegates, many objected to the 'intemperate and dangerous nationalistic language".

-As Muir rose in the first session Muir to present the Address he was vigorously opposed by a powerful unionist section among the delegates led by Col. William Dalrymple, Lord Daer and Richard Fowler.
+As Muir rose in the first session Muir to present the Address, he was vigorously opposed by a powerful unionist section among the delegates led by Col. William Dalrymple, Lord Daer and Richard Fowler.
 The Address contained "Treason or Misprison of Treason against the Union with England".
 Although the Address 'in its original form' was ultimately rejected, Muir was able to read it out and to declare: "We do not, we cannot, consider ourselves as mowed and melted down into another country.
 Have we not distinct Courts, Judges, Juries, Laws, etc.?".